Am I a water supplier?

 • multiple dwellings such as farmhouses or baches that share a bore or water source.

-If your house or dwelling has its own drinking water supply, the Water Services Act 2021 doesn’t apply to you.
-You’re not required to test or monitor your supply but of course, you should ensure that your water is safe to drink.
+If your house or dwelling has its own drinking water supply, the Act doesn’t apply to you.
+You’re not required to test or monitor your supply – but, of course, you should ensure that your water is safe to drink.

 For example, you are not considered a drinking water supplier if you own or operate: